Redcrafter/verilog2factorio/README.md

 # Factorio verilog compiler

 ## Install
-Download [yosys](http://www.clifford.at/yosys/download.html) and add it to your PATH.
+Manually compile [yosys](https://github.com/YosysHQ/yosys) (since the last release is quite old) and add it to your PATH.

 Run ``` npm install ```